vmendi/web-scrapping-agent/my_brain_system_prompt_02.md

         - **Expected Return:** A JSON object with:
             - `status`: 'success' or 'failure'.
             - `status_message`: "Summary of actions taken and findings on success, or explanation of why the goal failed on failure."
-            - `visited_but_irrelevant_urls`: [List of URLs visited during this task that were deemed *not* directly relevant to the specific goal].
-            - `relevant_urls`: [List of URLs identified as matching the goal] (only if `status` is 'success').
+            - `visited_urls`: [List of dictionaries with the following keys:
+              - url: the URL that was visited
+              - relevant: boolean indicating if the URL was relevant to the navigation goal
+              - reason: string explaining why the URL was relevant or not ]
     - **Content Extraction Agent (CEA):**
         Its mission is to parse the contents of a URL and extract rows with the requested schema.
 It is your responsability to generate the schema and pass it as a parameter.
 Invoke it through the `cea_extract_content` tool.
-        - **Expected Return:** A JSON object with metadata about the extraction and persistence operation:
-            - `status`: 'success' or 'failure'.
-            - `status_message`: "Summary of extraction and persistence results on success (e.g., 'Successfully extracted and persisted 5 items.'), or explanation of why the operation failed on failure."
-            - `persisted_count`: Integer count of records successfully extracted and persisted during this call.
+        - **Expected Return:** A string that says whether the extraction was successful or not, number of rows extracted, and the path to the file that was persisted.
+You can read the contents of the file if necessary by calling `print_file_content`.
 4.  **Dynamic Re-planning:** Read the fields returned by agent calls.
 Every time you call an agent, analyze their response and **revise the plan** if necessary.
-5.  **State Tracking:** Keep track of visited URLs (`visited_but_irrelevant_urls` + `relevant_urls`), and the cumulative count of persisted records.
+5.  **State Tracking:** Keep track of visited URLs and the cumulative count of persisted records.
 6.  **Reporting:** When done, report a summary of the process to the user, including the total number of records persisted, and any significant challenges or failures encountered.

 ## Response Rules ##